Wang Mang: Economic policies

+Also in the year 9, Wang established the first income tax through a 10% tax of net earnings from wild herb and fruit collection, fishing, shepherding, and various nonagricultural activities and forms of trading.
+People were obligated to report their taxes to the government and officials would audit these reports.
+The penalty for evading this tax was one year of hard labor and confiscation of the entirety of a person's property.
+Previously, all Chinese taxes were either head taxes or property taxes, in addition to corvée labour.
+Because it caused popular discontent, this income tax was abolished in the year 22.
+Wang also instituted state monopolies on alcohol and weapons.

-In 10 AD, Wang set up a state economic adjustment agency, seeking to control fluctuations in the prices of food and textiles by purchasing excess goods and then selling them when the price went up.
+In the year 10, Wang set up a state economic adjustment agency, seeking to control fluctuations in the prices of food and textiles by purchasing excess goods and then selling them when the price went up.
 The same agency also became responsible for loaning money to entrepreneurs, at the rate of three percent per month.
 Six offices were set up: in Chang'an, Luoyang, Handan, Linzi (modern Zibo, Shandong), Wancheng (modern Nanyang, Henan), and Chengdu.

-In the same year, Wang Mang instituted a "sloth tax": if landowners left land uncultivated, city dwellers left their houses without trees, or citizens refused to work, there would be penalties to be paid, with textile tributes.
-Those unable to pay the penalties would be required to work for the state.
+In the same year, Wang Mang instituted a "sloth tax": if landowners left their land uncultivated, city dwellers left their houses without trees, or citizens refused to work, they would pay penalties in the form of textile tributes.
+Those unable to pay the penalties would be required to perform work for the state.
+The new emperor had not accounted for people unable to find work, nor those living in mountainous areas with little work, already struggling to survive.
+Many old people who wanted to live a quiet life in the mountains were forced to move back in with their children to avoid taxation.

-In addition, Wang also instituted an unprecedented tax, an income tax at a rate of 10 percent of profits, for professionals and skilled labour.
-(Previously, all Chinese taxes were either head taxes or property taxes.)
-He also instituted a state monopoly on liquor and weapons.